 3. Cockroaches – Cockroaches are another unfortunate consequence of the Australian climate.
 The best roach prevention is to keep waste and food containers totally sealed.
 Roach sprays, bombs and bait traps can be effective if the problem is treated early enough, but if roaches become uncontrollable, call the team here at Pink.
 Don’t leave it too late otherwise you will find German cockroaches can be extremely difficult to eradicate completely.

 4. Ants – A few ants in your home is not a problem, but when an army marches in looking for food you could be in for a lot of trouble.
-Unfortunately, it’s rare to see just a few ants (have a look at our Ant Control Demonstration to see what we mean).
+Unfortunately, it’s rare to see just a few ants.
 Most DIY methods can temporarily eliminate ants but cannot destroy the nest.
 Our ant baiting methods stop the problem at the root cause for quick, effective removal.
+Find out more here.

 5. Termites – Commonly found throughout Australia, termites (or white ants) will chomp on any wood they can find and are able to destroy entire wooden homes pretty quickly.
 Termites are serious pests that should be exterminated as quickly as possible by termite control experts.
 Thermal pest inspection is particularly useful for finding termite infestations in walls without causing any interior damage.